Cell and Molecular Biology

 Biotechnology Option.
 Students in the cell and molecular biology major may elect the biotechnology option, which offers preparation for further work in research and development, biotechnology operations, quality assurance, and regulatory affairs.
 This option emphasizes a broad and interdisciplinary overview of the biotechnology industry, and provides students with an academic background in microbiology, biochemistry, cell biology, molecular biology, and molecular genetics to prepare them for careers at several levels of industry.

-The required internship for this option (MIC 499) is conducted with the cooperation of local members of the biotechnology industry and may be pursued on a full- or part-time basis.
+The required internship for this option (CMB 499, 12 credits) is conducted with the cooperation of local members of the biotechnology industry and may be pursued on a full- or part-time basis.
 Students should be aware that internships may be limited in number and are awarded on a competitive basis; therefore, those interested in the biotechnology option should consult with their advisors early in their college career.

 Microbiology Option.
 Students in the cell and molecular biology major may elect the microbiology option, which meets the guidelines for the American Society for Microbiology.
 Students who develop a strong interest in the clinical laboratory aspects of microbiology can easily move to URI’s medical laboratory sciences program.
 This option is useful for students planning a career in microbiology or wanting to pursue graduate education in the broad area of microbiology or cell and molecular biology or attend dental, medical, or veterinary school.